For the latest news, events, etc.,

 miles with his right thumb.
 He's alive and well in San Francisco.

 Manic D Press was founded by Jennifer Joseph in 1984.
-An award-winning literary press based in San Francisco, California publishing fiction, poetry, pop culture, music, art, narrative-oriented comix, and alternative travel books, we represent a diverse group of unique writers and artists, with emphasis on those who have been shunned by the traditional publishing establishment for lacking commercial viability, regardless of their talent or future promise.
-For 10 years, we were funded in part by the California Arts Council, then California got screwed by Enron and state funding for the arts evaporated.
-We've recently expanded our mission to offer refuge to established writers escaping from the commercial publishing meltdown.
-Manic D Press books are distributed to the trade throughout the US by Consortium/Perseus, Last Gasp, and all major wholesalers.
+An award-winning literary press based in San Francisco, California publishing fiction, poetry, pop culture, music, art, narrative-oriented comix, children's,and alternative travel books, we represent a diverse group of unique writers and artists, with emphasis on those who have been shunned by the traditional publishing establishment for lacking commercial viability, regardless of their talent or future promise.
+We've expanded our mission to offer refuge to established writers escaping from the commercial publishing parallel universe.
+Manic D Press books are distributed to the trade throughout the world by Consortium/Ingram and all major wholesalers.
 UK / European distribution is through Turnaround.
 Canadian distribution is through PGC.
-Awards presented to Manic D Press include 2000 American Library Association Stonewall Award for Literature; 1997 Firecracker Alternative Book Award for Art; 2002 and 2000 Firecracker Alternative Book Awards for Fiction; 1998 American Institute of Graphic Arts juried traveling exhibition 50 Books, 50 Covers; Sept/Oct 2003 + March/April 2004 Booksense 76 lists; SF Bay Guardian's 2004 Best of the Bay: 'Best Quintessentially San Franciscan Publisher', Publishing Triangle's 2007 Thom Gunn Award for Poetry + 2008 Edmund White Award for Debut Fiction; SF Weekly's "Best of San Francisco 2008"; 2009 and 2010 Lambda Literary Transgender Awards.
+Awards presented to Manic D Press include 2000 American Library Association Stonewall Award for Literature; 1997 Firecracker Alternative Book Award for Art; 2002 and 2000 Firecracker Alternative Book Awards for Fiction; 1998 American Institute of Graphic Arts juried traveling exhibition 50 Books, 50 Covers; Sept/Oct 2003 + March/April 2004 Booksense 76 lists; SF Bay Guardian's 2004 Best of the Bay: 'Best Quintessentially San Franciscan Publisher', Publishing Triangle's 2007 Thom Gunn Award for Poetry + 2008 Edmund White Award for Debut Fiction; SF Weekly's "Best of San Francisco 2008"; 2009 and 2010 Lambda Literary Transgender Awards; 2014 Kathy Acker Award.

 For information on bookstore orders, click here.